apache/mynewt-documentation/docs/tutorials/sensors/air_quality_ble.rst

     struct os_task co2_task;
     bssnz_t os_stack_t co2_stack[CO2_STACK_SIZE];

-And of course we'll need to go to our ``main()`` and do all the standard task and event setup we normally do by adding the following.
-Again, remember to delete all the shell event queues and tasks.
+And of course we'll need to go to our ``main()`` and do all the standard task and event setup we normally do by adding the following:

 .. code-block:: c